 Selfie with the Signs

 In every major tourist destination throughout Mexico, visitors will find bold and colorful art installations depicting the name of the region.
-Some letters are plain bold color while others feature designs or Mayan graphics.
+Some letters are plain bold colors while others feature designs or Mayan graphics.
 In most towns, there is more than one sign and usually located in or near a popular attraction or highly trafficked area so they are easy to find.

 In Cancun, the sign is located in the hotel zone on Boulevard Kukulkan.
 In Cozumel, one of the installations is featured directly beside the cruise port and another is set in sand at the beach.
 In Tulum, tourists will find one of the artful signs near the shops at the entrance/exit to the Mayan ruins.
 In Valladolid, the sign can be seen on the corner of the Convent of San Bernardino de Siena — a tourist highlight of Valladolid because it is thought to be one of the oldest churches in North America.
 Also, look for signs in Playa del Carmen, Puerto Morelos, and Isle Mujeres, plus the sign that represents the entire Riviera Maya region, located near the Barcelo Maya resort.